fassetar/catalog/README.md

 Purpose
 ============
- This project is currently hosted on azure and using gcloud to solr.
-Data from my blog is listed in the data and the facets are pulled directly from my blog rather than listed in the application.
+ This project is currently hosted on azure and using gcloud to host solr.
+Data is coming from my blog in my blog title and tags and the facets are pulled directly from my blog rather than listed in the application.

   - This project demo's locally an example using solr+solrnet
  - On the server demo's real data from blogger without solr